-Concerns should be raised with either the class teacher, year head / subject head or Head of School.
+Concerns should be raised with either the class teacher, year head / subject head or Executive Principal.
 Complainants should not approach individual governors to raise concerns or complaints.
 They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 3 of the procedure.